S&C’s EU competition law team focuses on:

 SELECTED REPRESENTATIONSSullivan & Cromwell’s EU competition team works on a wide range of challenging assignments, including merger clearance and all other aspects of EU competition law.
 Recent highlights include representations of:

-- Deutsche Annington, on competition law aspects relating to its voluntary public takeover offer (combined cash and exchange offer) to all shareholders of GAGFAH for $10.7 billion (including debt).
+- Deutsche Annington, on competition law aspects relating to its public exchange offer (combined cash and exchange offer) to all shareholders of GAGFAH for $10.7 billion (including debt).

 - Public Sector Pension Investment Board, and a consortium of buyers, on antitrust matters in connection with the acquisition of TDF, the largest independent communication tower infrastructure business in France.

-- ZF Friedrichshafen, on antitrust issues in relation to its definitive agreement pursuant to which ZF will acquire TRW Automotive Holdings for approximately $12.4 billion.
+- ZF Friedrichshafen, on competition issues in relation to its definitive agreement pursuant to which ZF acquired TRW Automotive Holdings for approximately $12.4 billion.

 - Goldman Sachs Funds, in their DKK 8 billion investment in DONG Energy, Denmark’s largest energy company.
 S&C advised on a range of issues, including on obtaining EU competition approval for this high-profile acquisition.